nden/astropy-api/generalized_wcs/examples.md

 These are examples of how an instrument scientist can use the package to construct a WCS for an instrument.
 All examples assume the WCS information was already read in from somewhere (either a FITS header or a JSON file).
-This does not deal with WCS serialization iCS:
+This does not deal with WCS serialization issues.)
-)

     class ImagingWCS(WCS):
          """
          An example [dist_info](https://github.com/nden/code-experiments/blob/master/generalized_wcs_api/prototype/jwst_example/reference_files/distortion_image.json) JSON file.